natario1/CameraView/README.md

 - Multiple capture methods
   - Take high-resolution pictures with `capturePicture`
   - Take quick snapshots as a freeze frame of the preview with `captureSnapshot` (similar to Snapchat and Instagram)
-- Control flash, zoom, white balance, exposure correction and more
+- Control HDR, flash, zoom, white balance, exposure correction and more
 - **Metadata** support for pictures and videos
   - Automatically detected orientation tags
   - Plug in location tags with `setLocation()` API